Spinal Cord Injury in Cats & Kittens

-One of the most important parts of the body, the spinal cord feeds directly to the brain.
-Injury to it can affect motor control and brain function.
+One of the most important parts of the body, the spinal cord, attaches directly to the brain.
+Injury to the spinal cord can affect motor control and brain function.
 There are many obvious neurological symptoms of spinal cord injury – seek immediate emergency veterinary attention if you think your cat has a spinal injury.

-The most common cause of spinal cord injury is trauma leading to fracture(s) of the vertebrae; these include falls and car accidents.
-Inflammation of the fluid surrounding the brain and spinal cord can also cause symptoms.
-Diseases affecting the spinal cord, like myelopathy, can be caused by bacterial infection, trauma, blocked blood vessels, genetically inherited conditions, or tumors.
-Slipped discs are another cause of injury.
+The most common causes of spinal cord injury are trauma leading to fracture(s) of the vertebrae, loosening and movement of bone surrounding the spine (luxation) and intervertebral disc disease.
+Common causes of these injuries are falls, car accidents and age-related changes to the bones of the spine.
+Other causes of injury to the spinal cord include inflammation of the fluid surrounding the brain and spinal cord, bacterial infection, trauma, blocked blood vessels, genetically inherited conditions, or tumors.
 Spinal dysraphism, or spinal birth defects, can lead to problems later in life.

 - Urinary and fecal incontinence